repimarisko/repimarisko/README.md

 ### 5️⃣ **Laravel 12 Web Application Development**
 - Clean and modern architecture using MVC
 - Advanced Eloquent ORM with relationship modeling
-- RESTful API and Sanctum-based authentication
+- RESTful API and Sanctum-based and JWT authentication
 - Artisan command automation and queue management
 - Built-in support for testing, validation, and migration
 - Integration with Vue.js/React and real-time broadcasting